phillipclapham/neuroweaver/README.md

 ## Reality Hacking for Beginners: A Quick Start Guide 🛠️✨

+Reality hacking is a practice that views reality as a malleable system that can be influenced by our thoughts and intentions.
+It draws inspiration from both ancient traditions of manipulating reality through focused willpower and from modern scientific fields like quantum mechanics and consciousness studies.
+In this perspective, reality is less like a fixed program and more like an open-source project that is constantly being written and rewritten.
+This framework encourages individuals to become more conscious of their own internal "code," recognizing that thoughts, beliefs, and intentions act as powerful inputs that shape the "output" of their lived experiences.
+By refining their "mental programming" and utilizing specialized techniques, reality hackers can potentially "debug" limiting beliefs, "reprogram" their reality to achieve desired outcomes, and even "collaborate" with others to create shared experiences that benefit the collective.

 Neuroweaver introduces reality hacking principles to help you tap into deeper AI interactions.
 Here's a quick guide to get you started:

 - Embrace Playfulness: Don't be afraid to experiment.
 Reality hacking is about curiosity and seeing what happens when you push boundaries.